The Effects Of Daddy Issues

 Got Daddy Issues?

 The phrase “daddy issue” has been around for a while.
-It’s typically used when referring to a kid that was once rejected by their father, or has been influenced negatively by her dad in some way.
-As a result the child, once grown, may find that they are still influenced by their father’s actions.
+It’s typically used when referring to a kid who was once rejected by their father, or has been influenced negatively by their dad in some way.
+As a result, the child, once grown, may find that they are still influenced by their father’s actions.
 Daddy issues are generally linked to girls, but can be experienced by anyone.
-The phrase has been coined as joke or motif for years, but it does hold some truth.
+The phrase has been coined as a joke or motif for years, but it does hold some truth.

 Be the difference you want to see.
 Instead of holding grudges, bail your father and yourself out of the stigma of daddy issues this Father’s Day.